israel-dryer/Code-Counter/README.md

-# Code-Counter
+# Code-Counter (in progress)
 A simple program that strips comments and whitespace from a code file and provides summary statistics.
-This is **very minimal** at the moment, but I'd like to add more in the future (time permitting).

-Load python code from a **file**, or **paste** into the window.
-Then, click CALC!
+When you load Python code from either a **file** or from the **clipboard** your code will be instantly cleaned and measured.
+Their are tabs for the original **Raw Code** and the new **Clean Code**.

 ![](Images/after.PNG)